-Elevate does not discriminate with respect to the provision of medically necessary covered benefits against persons who are participants in a publicly financed program.
+Elevate Health Plans does not discriminate with respect to the provision of medically necessary covered benefits against persons who are participants in a publicly financed program.

-If you or your spouse is required, due to a Qualified Medical Child Support Order (QMCSO), to provide coverage for your child, you may ask Elevate to provide you, without charge, a written statement outlining the procedures for getting coverage for such children.
+If you or your spouse is required, due to a Qualified Medical Child Support Order (QMCSO), to provide coverage for your child, you may ask Elevate Health Plans to provide you, without charge, a written statement outlining the procedures for getting coverage for such children.

-Who is Eligible to Join Elevate?
+Who is Eligible to Join Elevate Health Plans?

-- > All residents of Denver, Arapahoe, Adams or Jefferson counties are eligible to enroll in an Elevate health plan. - You are not eligible to enroll in Elevate if you are enrolled in Child Health Plan Plus (CHP+). - Elevate member with APTC are ineligible to be dually enrolled in Medicaid or Medicare. - You may enroll in an Elevate health plan without regard to physical or mental condition, race, creed, age, color, national origin or ancestry, handicap, marital status, sex, sexual preference or political/religious affiliation.
+- > All residents of Denver, Arapahoe, Adams, Jefferson, and Park counties are eligible to enroll in Elevate Health Plans. - You are not eligible to enroll in Elevate Health Plans if you are enrolled in Child Health Plan Plus (CHP+). - Elevate Health Plans members with APTC are ineligible to be dually enrolled in Medicaid or Medicare. - You may enroll in Elevate Health Plans without regard to physical or mental condition, race, creed, age, color, national origin or ancestry, handicap, marital status, sex, sexual preference or political/religious affiliation.